Trusted WordPress tutorials, when you need them most.

 Internet Speeds & Bandwidth

-Increasing the internet and bandwidth size can make your website respond to user requests more quickly and send data much more efficiently.
+Increasing the internet speed and bandwidth of your server allows your website to respond faster to user requests and send data more efficiently.
+We’ve applied this strategy successfully to speed up many WordPress websites.

 How to Calculate the Web Server Size You Need